-As a lecturer in Molecular Microbiology at the MRC-CMBI, Imperial College, my laboratory explores deciphering the environmental adaptation of Mtb within the host.
+As a Senior Lecturer in Molecular Microbiology at the MRC-CMBI, Imperial College, my laboratory explores deciphering the environmental adaptation of Mtb within the host.
 Mainly Metabolomics, and Transcriptomics, Proteomics, and Lipidomics are used as tools for the read-out of the first steps in this adaptation.
 Effectively, the success of Mtb as a pathogen partially results from its capacity to invade, survive and persist within intracellular phagosomes and extracellular sites in many host tissues.
 Throughout the cycle of infection, Mtb encounters and survives in a variety of harsh environments in the human body including nutrient-poor, acidic, oxidative, nitrosative and hypoxic niches.
 Very little is known about the molecular mechanism and kinetics of adaptation of Mtb during the first stages of infection within the host.
 Deciphering these mechanisms in such defined environments is crucial to understanding the physiology of Mtb within the host and can also inform on us why Mtb is such an efficient intracellular pathogen.
 The findings will potentially lead to the discovery of new drug targets and have a better understanding on resistant bacteria in context of the host.

 et al., 2016, Cell-Envelope Remodeling as a Determinant of Phenotypic Antibacterial Tolerance in Mycobacterium tuberculosis, Acs Infectious Diseases, Vol:2, ISSN:2373-8227, Pages:352-360